“Probably the best guitar player out of Namibia”

 See two more songs from this concert in our 2013 blog.

-At the 2015 ‘Fête de la musique, Jackson played in Carouge with his most recent band.
+At the 2015 ‘Fête de la musique, Jackson played in Carouge with his latest band formation.

 One piece is presented here out of five we recorded – there just might be a dedicated page to this concert, particularly as it is the last one we visited prior to Jackson leaving Geneva to settle in Copenhagen.
 Watch our blogs!
 And watch also Jackson’s official video clips – links in the side-bar.